 Germany: Male nurse suspected of killing 6 elderly patients

-BERLIN (AP) — German authorities say a male nurse is suspected of killing six elderly patients, and attempting to kill at least three more over almost a year.
+BERLIN (AP) — German authorities said Tuesday they suspect a male nurse of killing six elderly patients, and attempting to kill at least three more, after he admitted to injecting them with diabetes medication.

-Munich police said Tuesday that the 36-year-old Polish man has admitted during questioning to injecting twelve people in his care with unnecessary insulin shots from April 2017 to February.
-He denies intending to kill them.
+Munich police said the 36-year-old Polish man has acknowledged injecting 12 people in his care with unnecessary insulin shots from April 2017 until his arrest in February this year.

+The suspect, previously identified as Grzegorz Stanislaw Wolsztajn, denies intending to kill them, police said.
+He is also being charged with three cases of serious bodily harm.

+Wolsztajn worked for various Poland and Slovakia-based temp agencies in at least 68 locations across Germany since 2015, often staying only for short periods of time.

 Police believe further crimes were averted by the man's arrest in February on suspicion of one killing, saying: "The accused already had new positions lined up."